bytesunite/li-git-essential-training/errata.md

 ## Ch4-4 Create a file and stage it
 1. The instructor fails to mention setting up a workspace in VSCode before jumping in and showing how to create a new file.
 2. The instructor skips over how to open a terminal in VSCode, assuming it is already open.
+3. The instructor starts the lesson with an illustration showing all created files are on the local machine.
+However, after creating the file *Example.md* on our computer in the local repository, it would help to have students visit their forked remote repository to confirm this.